-The secrets about post-processing aren't really about techniques.
-In fact, a lot of the arcane post-processing techniques that I've used for the past couple of decades are being outdated by new AI-powered tools.
+The secrets about post-processing aren’t really about techniques.
+In fact, a lot of the arcane post-processing techniques that I’ve used for the past couple of decades are outdated with new AI-powered tools.

 The issues we want to discuss in this episode are about saving time, saving money, and creating the result that you really want for your photos.

 This episode came from a previous article on 101 simple photography secrets.

 The Secrets About Post Processing Aren’t About Techniques